 B. Any credit extended to the applicant may be reduced or eliminated in the event Seller, in its sole reasonable discretion, determines that the applicant's payment history, financial situation, or ability to pay is impaired.

 7. SECURITY INTEREST

 A security interest in all goods and equipment purchased shall be retained by Seller until payment in full has been received for such goods and equipment, and Seller may file UCC-1 forms to perfect its security interests.

 8. TITLE AND DELIVERY

 All shipments within the forty-eight (48) contiguous United States by Seller shall be F.O.B. point of shipment.
 Title to hardware products and risk of loss pass to Buyer upon delivery to carrier at shipping point.
 Buyer shall pay all transportation and storage charges.
 Seller will select the carrier if Buyer does not.
+Unless explicitly stated in writing by the buyer, all outgoing shipments shall be insured by General Digital for the resale value.
+The cost of the insurance shall be included in transportation costs.
 Claims for shortages must be made within Ten (10) days after receipt of the order.

 Seller shall not be responsible for any failure to perform due to unforeseen circumstances or to causes beyond its control.
 Examples of such causes are: Acts of God, War, Riot, Embargoes, Acts of Civil or Military Authorities, Fire, Floods, Accidents, Strikes or Shortages of Transportation, Facilities, Fuel, Energy, Labor or Materials.
 Seller may defer delivery for a period equal to the delay caused by such contingency.